The person at the center of this case

 Start here

-Open-heart surgery and possible pacemaker implant—medical records could identify the victim
+Medical history including open-heart surgery and possible pacemaker could help identify the individual through medical records

-On October 9, 2018, skeletal remains of an unidentified Caucasian male were discovered near NOVA Community College in Alexandria, Virginia; the man had been deceased for approximately 1-2 years and was in his late 30s to early 50s.
-Key identifying features include a barrel chest, prominent chin, evidence of open-heart surgery, fused vertebrae causing restricted mobility, and dental reconstruction.
-Anyone with information about a missing man matching this description is urged to contact the FBI or Alexandria Police Department.
+On October 9, 2018, skeletal remains of an unidentified Caucasian male were discovered near NOVA Community College in Alexandria, Virginia; he had been deceased for approximately 1-2 years and was in his late 30s to early 50s.
+The remains show distinctive features including a prominent chin, barrel chest, evidence of open-heart surgery, fused vertebrae causing restricted mobility, and dental reconstruction.
+Investigators seek to identify this individual and determine the circumstances of his death, as his identity and how he came to be at that location remain unknown.

 Try asking